-"Local Laws" means the Southern Grampians Shire Council Community Local Law
+Local Laws means Southern Grampians Shire Council Community

-No 1 of 2015.
+Local Law No x of 20xx.

-"Local Road" means a road Council has the care and management of under the Road

-Management Act 2004.
+Local Road means a road Council has the care and management of under the Road Management Act 2004.

-"Long vehicle" has the same meaning as in the Road Safety Act 1986.
+Long vehicle has the same meaning as in the Road Safety Act 1986.

-"Municipal district" means the whole of the Southern Grampians Shire.
+Municipal district means Southern Grampians Shire.

-"Nature Strip" means a section of the road under Council control located between the property boundary and the thoroughfare, but not including the footpath or kerb and channel.
+Nature Strip means a section of the road under Council control located between the property boundary and the thoroughfare, but not including the footpath or kerb and channel.